zeekay/polar/README.md

 ### 3. Handle subscription changes

-The Polar component provides functions to handle subscription changes:
+The Polar component provides functions to handle subscription changes for the current user.

+**Note:** It is highly recommended to prompt the user for confirmation before changing their subscription this way!

 ```ts
 // Change subscription